Our Directors' Message

 Welcome to the Health and Social Sciences Cluster at the Singapore Institute of Technology (SIT)!

-The Health and Social Sciences Cluster at SIT has been at the forefront of allied health education and research, offering a suite of allied health programmes and a post-registration nursing degree programme.
+The Health and Social Sciences Cluster at SIT has been at the forefront of allied health education and research, offering a suite of undergraduate and postgraduate allied health programmes.
+We have also launched a new Bachelor of Nursing-Master of Nursing programme, in addition to a post-registration nursing degree programme.
 Our cluster consists of full-time faculty with deep prior clinical experience, joint appointment faculty who are senior clinicians and adjunct and associate faculty, many of whom are leaders in their respective fields.
 Coupled with a passion to teach and a drive to advance our professions through applied research, we work closely with partners from the public, private and community sectors to form a dynamic ecosystem of education, research and clinical practice.

 A unique feature of the Health and Social Sciences Cluster is our strong belief in interprofessional education and interprofessional practice.
-Students participate in interprofessional classes from their first year of studies and engage in various learning activities across allied health disciplines and even outside the cluster.
-A proportion of the honours thesis projects are also interprofessional in nature.
-This prepares students for patient-centred interprofessional work when they graduate and instil a mindset of continuous learning from the various disciplines.
+Students participate in interprofessional classes from their first year of studies and engage in various learning activities across healthcare disciplines and even outside the cluster.
+A proportion of the honours thesis projects is also interprofessional in nature.
+This prepares students for patient-centred interprofessional work when they graduate and instils a mindset of continuous learning from the various disciplines.
 Faculty also collaborate closely across healthcare disciplines and often work with SIT colleagues from Engineering, Infocomm Technology, Food, Chemical and Biotechnology and Business, Communication and Design on applied learning and applied research.

 We invite you to visit our website to find out more about our applied learning methods and applied research initiatives.
 There are also several feature stories of our students and faculty.
 We also warmly invite you to consider partnership with us, so as to jointly bring healthcare education and research to new heights!